datagrok/modular-git-hooks/README.md

 - Explore a re-implementation in ~~C~~ any fast, compiled language with minimal run-time dependencies, that can produce binaries for use with old (CentOS 5) and recent Linux distributions, as well as OS X and BSD.
 Maybe even windows?
 Study how git itself is built, and mimic that.

-- Advertise this project's existence on HN, Reddit, etc. (After test suite and verified support for OS X)
+- Improve the suite of unit tests.

+- Begin [semver](http://semver.org) versioning, and keep a CHANGELOG.

 ## License